sdgupta/EQTribe_Assignments/README.md

 # EQTribe_Assignments

 This repo contains 2 selenium projects : EQTribe_Assignment1 and EQTribe_Assignment2.
+**The jar files required to run each project is present in the libraries folder.
+Please make sure to add these jar files to the project build path.**

+The testng.xml for each project is present under the runner folder.
+So for EQTribe_Assignment1, the testng.xml is present at:
+**EQTribe_Assignments/EQTribe_Assignment1/resources/runner/testng.xml**

+Similarly, for EQTribe_Assignment2, the testng.xml is present at :
+**EQTribe_Assignments/EQTribe_Assignment2/resources/runner/testng.xml**

 Details about both the projects are given below :

 **Assignment 1:**